 The coronavirus (COVID-19) pandemic is having a profound impact across the UK.
 In response to the pandemic, the COVID-19 Infection Survey (Pilot) measures:

-how many people across England test positive for COVID-19 infection at a given point in time, regardless of whether they report to experiencing symptoms
+how many people across England and Wales test positive for COVID-19 infection at a given point in time, regardless of whether they report to experiencing symptoms

 the average number of new infections per week over the course of the study